gamesbook/protograf/docs/source/polyominoes.rst

   contains one or more numbers aka "columns".
 Each number represents a square, with a zero (0) representing a space.
-- **invert** - this can either be ``leftright`` (``lr``) or ``topbottom`` (`trb``) and will reverse the order of the numbers, either in a left-to-right (numbers at the end of a row go to the start and vice-versa) or top-to-bottom (rows at the end go to the start and vice-versa)
+- **invert** - this can either be ``leftright`` (``lr``) or ``topbottom`` (``tb``) and will reverse the order of the numbers, either in a left-to-right (numbers at the end of a row go to the start and vice-versa) or top-to-bottom (rows at the end go to the start and vice-versa)
-- **flip** - this can either be ``north`` (``n``) or ``south`` (``s``) and transposes rows and columns.
+- **flip** - this can either be ``north`` (``n``) or ``south`` (``s``) and transposes rows and columns; effectively rotating the shape 90 |deg|
 - **gap** - this is the amount of space to leave between each row and each column in the pattern
 - **outline** - along with **outline_stroke** and **outline_stroke_width**
-  is used to draw a line around the boundary of all connected squares in the pattern |dash| it cannot be used in conjunction with a non-zero gap
+  is used to draw a line around the boundary of all connected squares in the pattern |dash| it cannot be used in conjunction with a non-zero *gap*
 - **fills** - each square can be associated with a different fill color
 - **strokes** - each square can be associated with a different stroke color
 - **labels** - each square can be linked to a different label